What to expect

 What are the supervision guidelines?

-- 14-17-year-olds are welcome to climb at The Hangar without an adult but you do need to bring a parent of guardian with you on your first visit so we can get the waiver signed off in centre (even if you complete the waiver form at home).
-Once that’s done you’re able to come and go as you please.
+Please note that 14 - 17-year-olds are welcome to climb at The Hangar without an adult but you do need to bring a parent or guardian with you on your first visit so we can get the waiver signed off in the centre (even if you complete the waiver form at home).
+Once that’s done you’re free to come and go as you please.

 I want to bring a group of kids down; what arrangements do I need to make?